abh33/LogicAR_Thesis_Project/README.md

 4. **L4 (Problem Statement Implementation)** - The activities in this level help the students develop the logic for line follower robot.
 The consist of a series of activities related to the motion of the robot and how the robot should move according to the different line sensor outputs.

 ### **Application Demo**

+Click on the below thumbnail images to view the application demo video on youtube.
 <div align="center">

 [![L1_NOT_GATE](https://img.youtube.com/vi/cKQopP2BCDs/0.jpg)](https://www.youtube.com/watch?v=cKQopP2BCDs)